DragosTana/Longformer/README.md

 ## Methodological note:

-I was asked to implement
+I was asked to implement a Longformer and reproduce at least some of the results from the paper